We independently research, test, and recommend the best products; you can learn more about our review process here.

 The Motorguide Tour Edition is nearly identical to the Tour Pro, except it doesn’t have PinPoint GPS.
 Which means it’s $1,000 less expensive.

-The Motorguide Tour is a good mid-range trolling motor if you don’t need GPS anchoring.
-It has nearly all the benefits and features of the Tour Pro at a much lower price.
+Despite the cons, the Motorguide Tour is a solid mid-range trolling motor if you don’t need GPS anchoring.
+It has nearly all the benefits and high-end features of the Tour Pro at a much lower price.

 Motorguide Xi5